Jirka-Mayer/BachelorThesis/thesis-text.md

 > After attachments, properly ordered.

-There are few notes regarding the ordering:
+Here are few notes regarding the ordering:

 - Slurs are always the first/last attachment.
 - Some tokens are mutually exclusive, so are placed on the same level.